|t-test of the Football Data

 As a reminder, go to the Data ribbon and the Analysis Group and select Data Analysis.
 Scroll in the box until you find and select the t-test, 2-sample, assuming equal variances.
 Then,

-The one page printout you will turn in will not have any of the data itself on it, but it will have the output from your analysis with numbered answers to each of the following questions beneath that output.
-Your answer to question 1, should be in cell A16.
+You will format your work so that it would fit on a single page when printed, and you will save that single page as a pdf and upload it.
+Remember that you need your name and period in a right-justified header.
+Your pdf will not have any of the data itself on it, but it will have the output from your analysis with numbered answers to each of the following questions below that output.
+For example, your answer to question 1 should be stored in cell A16.
 Ensure that each answer is a complete sentence.
 For example, for question one, the answer would be in this format:

 Original work on this document was done by Central Virginia Governor's School students Stephanie Mayer, Teona Callaham, and Nam Tran (Class of '98).